jbloomlab/phydms/docs/phydms_prog.rst

     6,0.252851860574337
     9,0.25243889606707554

-The first column gives the site numbers in descending order of posterior probability.
+The first column gives the site number in descending order of posterior probability.
 The second column gives the sum total posterior probability of the given site being under diversifying selection.

 .. include:: weblinks.txt